DarvidTorres/mydocs/C/data types/pointers/pointers.md

 }
 ```

-Though pointers can point to themselves, it is practically useless, as we can get a pointer's [[address]] by using the reference operator `&`.
+Though pointers can point to themselves, it is practically useless, as we can get a pointer's [[C/memory/address]] by using the reference operator `&`.

 Example:
 ```C